kristianeschenburg/academic-kickstart/content/post/gaussian-kernel-convolution/index.md

 1) compute node feature differences between all source / destination node pairs

-2) aggregate incoming messages from destrination nodes, scaled by the kernel weights, to update the source node features
+2) aggregate and reduce incoming messages from destination nodes scaled by the kernel weights, to update the source node features

 In the forward pass of our layer, we perform the following steps: